Dealing with the deceased's rented home

 If the deceased was living alone in Northern Ireland Housing Executive (NIHE) or registered Housing Association accomodation, you should let the landlord know as soon as possible that the person has died.

-Rent will probably continue to be charged until the landlord is notified.
+Rent will continue to be charged until the keys have been returned to the landlord.
 The landlord will also be able to tell you what needs to be done to sort out any ongoing issues.
-You should also tell the Housing Executive or Housing Association.
+You should also tell the Housing Executive or Housing Association if there are any issues relevant to them.

 In certain situations the tenancy may be passed on to another individual, depending on the type of tenancy and the specific situation.